codatio/codat-docs/docs/assess/guides/migration-guides/deprecation-account-categories.md

 ---

 ## What is happening?
-On the **10th July 2023**, we will be deprecating the legacy version of Account Categories and all related features.
-These features include:
+On the **10th July 2023**, we will be deprecating the legacy version of Account Categories and all related features, including:

 - Account categories
 - Enhanced Balance Sheet (legacy version only)
 - Enhanced Profit and Loss (legacy version only)